Wine of Origin Franschhoek

 Vineyards:

-Our Semillon vineyards lie 22km due east of our Bottelary Chenin Blanc vineyard, on the edges of the Franschhoek Valley.
-These ancient bushvine vineyards are planted into alluvial soils (predominantly decomposed Table Mountain sandstone), with the oldest vineyard being planted in 1942.
-The second vineyard was planted in 1962 amongst the foothills of Franschhoek Mountain, with a more rocky subsoil.
-Roughly 15 percent of the vines have naturally morphed into the rare Semillon Gris mutation, which need to be carefully preserved by expert pruning.
+Our Sémillon vineyards lie 22 km due east of our Bottelary Chenin Blanc vineyard, on the edges of the Franschhoek Valley.
+These ancient bush vine vineyards are rooted in alluvial soils – predominantly decomposed Table Mountain sandstone – with the oldest block planted in 1932.
+The second block, planted in 1962 against the Franschhoek Mountain foothills, has a rockier subsoil.
+Roughly 15 percent of the vines have naturally morphed into the rare Sémillon Gris mutation, which we preserve with careful pruning.

 Winemaking: